 In the 1840s, some Austrian bakers settled themselves in Denmark and introduced the beloved pastry.
 For this reason Danish pastry is actually called "wienerbrød" or "Viennese bread" in Denmark.
 But hey, let's keep this well-hidden secret between us, shall we?
 (Because we certainly have perfected the craft of pastries.)

 Denmark is known around the world for its bike culture, and the fact that our country is quite flat is definitely an advantage in this matter.
 But we also have more than 12,000km of cycle tracks and lanes throughout the country which makes biking in Denmark a safe and respected way to travel.
 We even enjoy cycling to such a degree that 75% continue biking all through winter and we have a Cycling Embassy.

 Actually Copenhageners cycle an average of 3km every day and this adds up to people cycling 35 times around the world every day in Copenhagen!
 The bicycle is clearly the preferred mode of transport in Denmark: 4 out of 10 Danes own a car but 9 out of 10 Danes own a bike.
 Some of us have more than one!

 The Danish language is said to be one of the most difficult ones to learn due to a bunch of silent letters and complex pronunciation.
 But we've added a bit more to the challenge.
 Let us introduce you to three letters you won't come across in the English alphabet: Æ, Ø and Å.

-We don't mind admitting that some of the Danish traditions seem rather weird to the modern eye, as they include batting at a black cat in a barrel at the annual carnival "fastelavn" and burning a witch on a bonfire at Sankt Hans (midsummer's eve).
+We don't mind admitting that some of our Danish traditions seem rather weird to the modern eye, as they include batting at a black cat in a barrel at the annual carnival "fastelavn" and burning a witch on a bonfire at Sankt Hans (midsummer's eve).
 But don't worry, we've toned down the craziness a bit, so nowadays the barrels are simply decorated with cut out versions of black cats and the bonfires only burn doll versions of witches.